gavinlyonsrepo/HD44780_LCD_PCF8574/README.md

 Tested on following MCUs.
-The example files are setup for an UNO/NANO for the pin connections used by for other MCU testing see extras/doc folder GPIO_MCU_used.txt file.
+The example files are setup for an UNO/NANO for the pin connections used by for other MCU testing see extras/doc folder GPIO_MCU_used.MD file.

 1. Arduino  UNO & NANO v3
 2. ESP8266
 3. ESP32
-4. STM32 "blue pill"
+4. STM32 "blue pill", Can support both I2C ports , In example files comment in #define STM32_BLUE_PILL_SETUP and pick which port you want.
+Added in Version 1.2.0.

 Ports
 ------------------------